Category Archives: Sam Claflin

 Me Before You (2016)

 I saw Me Before You back in 1991.
 It was called Dying Young, and Julia Roberts was the star.
 It stunk.
-I am completely joking, but I promised myself I would use this as the first line of this review regardless.
+I am entirely joking, but I promised myself I would use this as the first line of this review, regardless.
 The truth is I didn’t see Dying Young until 2005.
-That part is actually true, but the real truth is that these movies aren’t even in the same league.
-Dying Young wasn’t as poor as I thought it would be, but I really don’t remember much about it.
-On the other hand, Me Before You was an extremely profound movie that I will remember from years on out.
-And I also believe it is a movie that showcased the range of Emilia Clarke (HBO’s Game of Thrones) and firmly planted her as a leading actress for the next 10-15 years.
-The film also introduced Sam Claflin to the rest of the world that has not seen The Hunger Games franchise, where he played the role of Finnick.
-Before I get firmly into the nuts and bolts of this review, I want to state that I was blown away by every aspect of this tear-jerker.
-While it was clearly designed to tug at our heartstrings, it felt completely authentic.
-It was carried by an absolutely superb performance by Clarke and backed up heavily by Claflin, who did just enough to play second fiddle.
+That part is true, but the real truth is that these movies aren’t even in the same league.
+Dying Young wasn’t as poor as I thought, but I don’t remember much about it.
+On the other hand, Me Before You was an incredibly profound movie I will remember for years.
+It is also a movie that showcased Emilia Clarke’s range (HBO’s Game of Thrones) and firmly planted her as a leading actress for the next 10-15 years.
+The film also introduced Sam Claflin to the rest of the world, who had not seen The Hunger Games franchise, where he played the role of Finnick.
+Before I get into the nuts and bolts of this review, I want to state that every aspect of this tear-jerker blew me away.
+While it was designed to tug at our heartstrings, it felt completely authentic.
+It was carried by a superb performance by Clarke and backed up heavily by Claflin, who did just enough to play second fiddle.
 I remember seeing Brooklyn last year.
 Brooklyn was a movie that I adored, but I couldn’t understand it when I could hear the sniffling and see the watery eyes of all those sitting near me.
 In Me Before You, I understood it completely.
 There are a few quick and funny tidbits related to this movie that I thought I’d share:

 1. I thought this was another movie based on a Nicholas Sparks book.